Kaleidoscope School COVID-19 Protocol Fall, 2021

 Each child and teacher will have their temperature taken upon arrival to school daily, and parents will be asked a series of screening questions, required by the King County Health Department.
 If a child or teacher shows any (even very mild) symptoms of illness, answers yes to any screening questions, or has a fever of 100 degrees or higher, they will not be allowed to attend school.

-All Staff and children 3 years old and older are required to wear masks at school.
+All Staff are required to wear masks at school, indoors and out.

 All parents are required to wear masks for drop off/pick up, regardless of their vaccination status.

-- If a child or teacher attending Kaleidoscope is confirmed positive for COVID-19, we will immediately inform all families, and will close for 10-14 days, following current advice from the King County Department of Health.
+- If a child or teacher attending Kaleidoscope is confirmed positive for COVID-19, we will immediately inform all families, and specify whether their child was in close contact (in the same classroom) as the child/staff who tested positive.
+We will close the affected classroom(s) for 10-14 days, following current advice from the King County Department of Health.

 - If a member of your household is sick, but has NOT tested positive for COVID, any household members showing NO SYMPTOMS do not need to be quarantined.
 They can continue to attend school (or work) but should monitor their health.
 If any symptoms arise, they should also stay home and contact a healthcare provider.